cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | "Married 2026-01-01" | "What is the anniversary date?" | 0.40 |
 | "Contract signed, 12-month term" | "When is the renewal deadline?" | 0.38 |

-Embeddings cannot perform temporal math ("add 2 years to this date"), trace causal chains ("signing a contract implies a renewal deadline exists"), or derive state from events ("signed" means "active until expiration").
+Embeddings cannot perform temporal math, trace causal chains, or derive state from events.
 These limits sit in the retrieval paradigm itself; swapping embedding models rarely removes them.

-In regulated domains such as contract management, insurance, and compliance, this gap is especially dangerous.
-The system returns nothing or returns tangentially related text, and the model generates an answer that looks grounded but is actually fabricated.
+In regulated domains (contract management, insurance, compliance), this gap is especially dangerous.
+The system returns tangentially related text, and the model generates an answer that looks grounded but is actually fabricated.
 In environments where errors carry legal or financial consequences, this failure mode is unacceptable.

 ---

-## Engineering Solution: Category-First RAG

-### The Problem

-Enterprise content tends to have low information density, high redundancy, and insights scattered across many documents.
-When this content is chunked and retrieved naively, the result is Context Rot and Fragmentation, both of which degrade answer quality.

-### The Architecture
+## Why naive RAG has a limited shelf life

+Three factors converge to make the standard retrieve-stuff-generate pipeline a transitional architecture.

+**It reinvents information retrieval poorly.** Information retrieval is the core of search engine technology, a field with decades of sophisticated solutions for parsing, indexing, ranking, and relevance.
+Most RAG implementations restart from a rudimentary baseline.
+Semantic chunking, often treated as innovation, is catching up to where enterprise search was a decade ago.

+**A static workflow places a hard ceiling on intelligence.** In standard RAG, search is a one-way input to the LLM.
+The model cannot ask follow-up questions, refine its search strategy, or verify retrieved results before generating.
+No expert works by performing a single retrieval pass and immediately writing a summary.

+**The constraints that motivated RAG are eroding.** Context windows have grown from 4K tokens to millions.
+API costs have dropped to roughly 1% of where they started.
+Inference speed has accelerated by orders of magnitude.
+Building complex retrieval infrastructure to solve a bottleneck that is shrinking carries real shelf-life risk.
+That said, RAG adoption continues to grow, and the core principle (efficiently retrieving sparse, relevant knowledge from a large corpus to enhance generation) remains sound.

+The critique targets naive implementations.
+The opportunity is deeper integration where retrieval and reasoning co-evolve instead of bolting an LLM onto legacy search.

+---

+## Category-First RAG: the architecture that fixes context rot

-The Category-First approach inverts the standard retrieval pattern.
-Instead of retrieving raw chunks and hoping the model synthesizes them, this architecture retrieves pre-distilled summaries that have already been condensed for information density.
+This is the approach I found most effective in practice, and it inverts the standard retrieval pattern.

+Instead of retrieving raw chunks and hoping the model synthesizes them, Category-First RAG retrieves pre-distilled summaries that have already been condensed for information density.

 The process follows a Map-Reduce pipeline: